artyomko111/Two-digit-10-99-arithmetic-practice/README.md

 1. Open 'add_drill.html' in your browser.
 2. Solve the arithmetic problems generated and click `check`.
 3. Visual feedback will indicate correct or incorrect answers.
-4. Refresh the page or click 'Next' to get a new problem.
+4. Refresh the page or click `Next` to get a new problem.
 ## Technologies
 - HTML
 - CSS